Rosanna Pansino: Personal life

+Health

-Also in 2019, Pansino was admitted to a local hospital after complaining of severe pain and illness.
+In 2019, she was admitted to a local hospital after complaining of severe pain and illness.
 It was later revealed that she had caught a life-threatening bacterial infection, which was treated immediately.

-In February 2021, she underwent a removal of her breast implants, and discussed her reason for choosing to remove her implants a year later in a YouTube video.
+In February 2021, she underwent a removal of her breast implants and discussed her reason for choosing to remove her implants a year later in a YouTube video.

-In September 2024, Rosanna Pansino posted an update on social media, stating that she had been diagnosed with PMDD, saying that it has been causing disruptions in her life that at times, have caused her to cancel all plans for the next few weeks and that her symptoms have sent her to the emergency room twice.
-She also mentioned that she has been working with a hormone specialist for treatment.
-In September 2025, Pansino posted an update on her Facebook that her symptoms of PMDD had been worsening, to the point of causing disruptions in her daily life.
-As part of her post, she stated "Recently, my own PMDD symptoms have gotten much worse and it has completely disrupted my ability to have a normal life.
+In September 2024, Pansino posted an update on social media stating that she had been diagnosed with premenstrual dysphoric disorder (PMDD).
+She shared that it had been causing disruptions in her life that at times, had caused her to cancel all plans for weeks and that her symptoms had sent her to the emergency room twice.
+She also mentioned that she was working with a hormone specialist for treatment.
+In September 2025, Pansino posted an update on Facebook that her symptoms of PMDD were worsening to the point of causing disruptions in her daily life.
+As part of her post, she stated, "Recently, my own PMDD symptoms have gotten much worse and it has completely disrupted my ability to have a normal life.
 I am working with professionals to get onto a new treatment plan."
-She also posted that she was going to take a break from social media to focus on her treatment, and that she intends to make an educational video on PMDD.
+She also posted that she was going to take a break from social media to focus on her treatment and that she intended to make an educational video on PMDD.

+In June 2025, Pansino posted on social media that she had a benign growth removed from her clavicle after finding the growth the previous year and having undergone an inconclusive biopsy.

+On June 13, 2026 (5 days after her 41st birthday), Pansino slammed her jaw into a boat dock attempting to disembark a chartered boat which served as her birthday party venue, breaking her jaw and several teeth and requiring an implanted plate along her chin to re-solidify her jaw.

+On September 10, 2026, Pansino publicly announced that she had been sober over the previous two months, and had quit taking "unnecessary medications" with advice from her doctor.